Getting Started with Coverage

 Notice that, as the scenario animates, a single sunlit sensor no longer shows dynamic coverage graphics.
 With the satisfaction criteria applied, you only see dynamic coverage graphics if there is double or triple coverage.

-The Coverage by Latitude data provider reports coverage for each latitude in the selected range (-90 degrees to 90 degrees if Global Coverage is chosen), at intervals depending on the selected resolution.
+The coverage by latitude data provider reports coverage for each latitude in the selected range (-60 degrees to 60 degrees), at intervals depending on the selected resolution.
 A point is considered to be covered if it has access to one or more of the assigned assets.
 The reported values for each latitude are the average value for all grid points at that latitude.

 Graph: Stereo Cov percent of time covered by latitude